What is Pro Caseus+

-The Pro Caseus genomic index is very reliable: to establish the training set for the calculation, about 3 million phenotypes of cows tested for cheese-making aptitude and more than 10 thousand individuals genomically tested with the Pro Caseus test (cows and bulls) are considered.
+The Pro Caseus+ genomic index is very reliable: to establish the training set for the calculation, about 3 million phenotypes of cows tested for cheese-making aptitude and more than 10 thousand individuals genomically tested with the Pro Caseus+ test (cows and bulls) are considered.
+Today, Pro Caseus+ benefits from the reliability of the IQC Index by ANAFIBJ.

 What is Genomics – The advantages of genomic selection